gnif/LookingGlass/doc/troubleshooting.rst

 -  **Is clipboard synchronization enabled?**

-   -  Before you can copy or paste content between the Guest and Host, :ref:`clipboard synchronization <libvirt_clipboard_synchronization>` must be enabled.
+   -  Before you can copy or paste content between the guest and host, :ref:`clipboard synchronization <libvirt_clipboard_synchronization>` must be enabled.